Skip to main content

 Anne Adamson

-I studied Art History at Trinity College, Dublin, and Fine Art at UWE, Bristol, and at Wimbledon, University of the Arts, London.
+The images in my work depict imagined spaces where the mediums of paint and ink allow me to create an alternative world of landscapes and characters.
+I studied Art History at Trinity College, Dublin and Fine Art at UWE, Bristol and at Wimbledon, University of the Arts, London.
 I have won several awards for my work and exhibit regularly in the UK and abroad.

 Cherchez la Femme